xrdocs/cloud-scale-networking/_tutorials/2018-03-30-understanding-ncs5500-jericho-plus-systems-and-their-scalability.md

 ![NCS55A1-36H-SE-S-1.jpg]({{site.baseurl}}/images/NCS55A1-36H-SE-S-1.jpg)

-The third option is named NCS55A1-24H.
+The third router: NCS55A1-24H.
 It's a cost optimized, oversubscribbed, system that provides 24 ports QSFP.
-It is timing-capable but doesn't offer MACsec.
+It is timing-capable but doesn't support MACsec.

 ![NCS55A1-24H.jpg]({{site.baseurl}}/images/NCS55A1-24H.jpg)